Have you ever heard of Starbucks Reserve, but aren't sure what makes it special?

 If you prefer cold coffee, Starbucks Reserve coffee masters have you covered!

-They create renowned cold brews by steeping coffee grounds in cold water, creating a drink that is bold and smooth all at once.
+They craft renowned cold brews by steeping coffee grounds in cold water, resulting in a drink that is both bold and smooth.

-For a cheaper (but not as luxurious) experience, you can make cold brew coffee at home.
+For a more affordable (though less luxurious) experience, you can make cold brew coffee at home.

 French press